Percom: After Mauch

 Harold Mauch's sudden death in August 1982 upset the company considerably.
-Focussing on business products, leaving the home compute field, the company started branching out into new product lines.
+Focussing on business products, leaving the home computer field, the company started branching out into new product lines.
 PerComNet for the IBM PC was licensed by Western Digital and was sold under the name PC-LAN.

 In 1984, Esprit Systems purchased Percom and folded many of their product lines.
-Esprit made video terminal systems, which it continues to do to this day.
+Esprit made video terminal systems; the company folded around 2003.